Aspheria/Aspheria/README.md

 - 🧐 Always learning about blockchain, smart contracts, and web development。
 - 🤔 I’m looking for help with development in solidity。
-- 💬 Ping me about react, node, javascript, miner BTC and sci-fy。
+- 💬 Ping me about react, node, javascript, mining BTC and sci-fy。
 - 🎉 Fun Fact: I like cyberpunk and Lo-fi。

  <div>